spiffyguy/FreeInfantry-Client-Setup/README.md

-# Infantry Online Client Setup/Installer Files
+# FreeInfantry Client Setup/Installer Files

-**Download the latest built, ready to play, Infantry Online client at: [http://freeinfantry.com](http://freeinfantry.com)**
+**Download the latest built, ready to play, FreeInfantry client at: [http://freeinfantry.com](http://freeinfantry.com)**

-Navigate the sections below for instructions on how to compile or run the Installer source files for Infantry Online on each platform.
+Navigate the sections below for instructions on how to compile or run the Installer source files for FreeInfantry on each platform.

 ## Windows Installer
 **Windows XP or later (Yes, including Windows 11)**